-Once the Scoop has been defined, the following apertures may be added:
+Once the Scoop has been defined, the following apertures may be added :

-d.
-A single inlet aperture, with a periphery which:
+- c.
+A single inlet aperture, with a periphery which : - i.
+Must be fully visible from the front and may not be more than 200mm when measured in $Z{\rm W}.\,$ - ii.
+Has no point more than 50mm from any other point on the periphery of the aperture when measured in X_W and has no point rearward of X_W = -100.

-- i.
-Must be fully visible from the front and may not be more than 200mm when measured in $Z{\rm W}$ . - ii.
-Has no point more than 50mm from any other point on the periphery of the aperture when measured in $X_W$ and has no point rearward of $X_W$ = -100. - e.
-A single outlet aperture, with a periphery which: - i.
-Must be fully visible from the rear and may not be more than 200mm when measured in $Z{\rm w}$ . - ii.
-For the Front Scoop, has no point more than 50mm from any other point on the periphery of the aperture when measured in $X_W$ and has no point forward of $X_W$ =100. - iii.
-For the Rear Scoop, has no point on the periphery of the aperture forward of $X_W=100$ - f.
+- d.
+A single outlet aperture, with a periphery which : - i.
+Must be fully visible from the rear and may not be more than 200mm when measured in $Z{\mbox{\scriptsize W}}.$ - ii.
+For the Front Scoop, has no point more than 75mm from any other point on the periphery of the aperture when measured in X_w and has no point forward of X_w =100. - iii.
+For the Rear Scoop, has no point on the periphery of the aperture forward of X_W =100 - e.
 Apertures where suspension members or suspension fairings intersect the surface of the Scoop.
 These apertures must be minimal in size in order to permit the full articulation of the suspension system (and for the front, also the steering system).
 Furthermore, they must be internally sealed in such way so as to prevent any air flow from another aperture.

-With the exception of minimal incidental leakage, all and only air entering the inlet aperture described in (a), must exit out of the outlet aperture described in (b).
-Furthermore, any flow line linking the inlet to the outlet must pass through a $Y_W$ plane outboard of $Y_W$ = -50.
+With the exception of minimal incidental leakage, all and only air entering the inlet aperture described in point (d), must exit out of the outlet aperture described in point (e).
+Furthermore, any flow line linking the inlet to the outlet must pass through a Y_w plane outboard of Y_w = -50.